 - SEO is vital.
 Utilize keywords, great headlines, photo descriptions and unique content to help the blog be seen.
 Get registered on Google Analytics and then learn how to use it.
 There is also Klout to see how you rate as an influencer.
 In the sea of blogs and information it is hard to be seen if you aren’t playing the SEO game.
 I am not good at this, but this year I will be!

 - Network, network, network.
-Tell people about your blog, ask them to check it out, include them in your blog if appropriate and then let them know you linked to them.
+Tell people about your blog.
+Ask them to check it out.
+Include people in your blog if appropriate and then let them know you linked to them.
 When you are talking to other travelers on your journey’s don’t be afraid to tell them you blog and ask them to follow you.

 - Try to help others.
 If you can help others by promoting them, linking to them, collaborating or just offering your advice, or an ear to listen it will go a long way.
 Be genuine about helping.
 It always comes back ten fold.